sbaresearch/simcoin/README.md

 ## Performance
 When running a simulation monitor the host machine closley.
 Check utilisation of RAM, CPU, Disk and Network.
 Further control the log created by the host system (`dmesg`) and the log produced by the simulation software.
 To improve the performance consider the follwoing:
 * Increase the ARP-cache if you encounter a neighbour table (ARP-cache) overflow in the kernel messages (`dmesg`).
-* Run the whole simulation in RAM by using tmpfs,
+* Run the whole simulation in RAM by using tmpfs.

 ## Outlook/Possible improvements
 * Improving performance and stability by [using Unix domain sockets](https://github.com/bitcoin/bitcoin/pull/9979) for host to peer communication.